PopFlaviuCiprian/making-life-easier-at-work/README.md

-# Sallary calculator with GUI
+# Intervention calculator with GUI

 # Requirements for creating exe file: